JoelBranham/Codebreaker/README.md

 ___

 ##Installation
-To download this program, first click [here]() or click the "download or clone" button.
+Click [here](https://github.com/JBranflake/Codebreaker/archive/master.zip) to download the zip folder that contains the program files.
 Next, find the zip folder in your downloads folder.
 Unzip the folder to a convenient location.
 Finally, open the "main" file in a C++ IDE.

 ___